 It’s raw and vital in each moment, but rather formless overall – unlike what follows.

 “Ghost Dance” (14:56) begins with lengthy Birchall solo, the guitarist sounding chimes over wavering sustains.
-Webster comes in low, an enveloping fug of Baritone saxophony amid which Cheetham’s periperal percussion sounds chime like breeze-blown ships’ rigging.
+Webster comes in low, an enveloping fug of Baritone saxophony amid which Cheetham’s periperal percussion chimes like breeze-blown ships’ rigging.
 Guitar and percussion then square up, a slow scrapyard gamelan that Cheetham develops rhythmically.
 Meanwhile Webster’s growly circular breathing intensifies, collective intensities ratchet, and there’s a controlled peak and diminuendo.
 It’s a powerful, nuanced and well-shaped performance.

 “Low Level Curlew” is something else again, a short (05:27), snappy and playful bundle of spiky energy in neo-NYC downtown freejazz mode.
 Willberg sets off greased licks, Webster plays caustically, and Cheetham’s kit percussion freewheells.
 Willberg’s bass pulse proves vital.

 Where the trio set impresses with its unity, the quartet proves both less coherent and more prismatic; and that allows for “Ghost Dance”, which would be an outstanding cut from any session.